-Plans and proposals are currently being undertaken with the current Junior and Infant Schools to deliver an improvement to the educational outcomes of the pupils in the school, provide confidence in the local community of improved standards and forecast balanced budgets for future years.
+The Trust works closely with the senior leadership team in preparing plans and proposals with the Junior and Infant Schools to deliver an improvement to the educational outcomes of the pupils in the school, provide confidence in the local community of improved standards and forecast balanced budgets for future years.
+The Trust continues to work with the High school to retain and improve on the high educational outcomes and results of our students.

-The trust will look to benefit from value for money by establishing a centralised procurement strategy to realise cost savings and increased effectiveness across the trust.
-This has already been administered and savings with a Trust payroll provider have been implemented in this financial year.
+The trust has benefited from value for money by establishing a centralised procurement strategy to realise cost savings and increased effectiveness across the trust.
+Further savings have been achieved across the Trust with procuring the services of the same catering provider.
 The Trust will continue to look at large contractors and tender for services to ensure best value and benchmarking is achieved.

 The academy trust has an ongoing programme of repairs and maintenance and a prioritised improvement plan, for which we will be applying for capital grants from the Department of Education, ESFA and ACMF.
 Over the coming year priority will be given to replacement of site condition repairs at the Junior and Infant Schools.
-The High School will be focusing on the improved IT infrastructure within the school itself and the trust
+The High School will be focusing on the continued investment in IT within the school itself and the development of IT across the trust.